zzo/JUTE/README.md

     <bin>/jute_submit_test

 Is the main command line interface to JUTE.
-This script allows you to submit unit tests to JUTE to run either in capture or Selenium mode.
+This script allows you to submit unit tests to JUTE to run either in Capture, Selenium, or V8 mode.
 Do:

     % jute_submit_test --help